top of page

 3Arena, Dublin

-6 February 2025
+6 February 2026

 clannad.jpg

 We then had a poetry reading from former Irish president Michael D. Higgins, followed by Irish Women of Harmony, "a collective of Irish female artists who have come together to support one another - both creatively and practically - in pursuit of their artistic goals.
-In the broader community the collective aims to raise public consciousness for women and children living in crisis.
+In the broader community the collective aims to raise public consciousness for women and children living in crisis".

 Irish Women of Harmony